JosephLai241/shift/README.md

 You can record a message corresponding to your clock in by including the `-m` flag.

-The status of your current shift will be displayed if you attempt to run this command when already clocked in.
+The status of your current shift is displayed if you attempt to run this command when already clocked in.

 ## Clocking Out